 Do students stay in IGSS once they are enrolled?
 While individual student needs and learning paths will change, students are enrolled in IGSS with the assumption that they will continue from junior to senior year.
 We believe this continuity is key to the school's vitality as a small learning community, as older IGSS "veterans" will impart some of the most valuable lessons of the School to newer IGSS students.

 Will IGSS students be with the same peer group all the time?
 No. Students meet and learn in groups that vary from day to day.
-We do our best to mix juniors and seniors and we do not divide students based on level placement.
+Juniors and seniors will be mixed every day, and we do not divide students based on level placement.

 How are Special Education services handled in IGSS?
 Students with Special Education services may be part of IGSS, but will need to access those services outside of the IGSS daily schedule.
 We believe that the small nature of IGSS will facilitate students of all sorts finding meaningful faculty and staff assistance.